SnehalDikhale/realsense_gazebo_plugin/README.md

 ## MoveIt!
 Rviz Setup

-Add PointCloud2 in Rviz and select topic as shown in image
+Add PointCloud2 in Rviz and select topic as shown in the image below

 ![Point cloud in Rviz](images/depth_proc.png)